Nemus-Project/harpsichord-interface/README.md

 | :----------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------: |
 |                     QRE1113 Dimension.
 Not that pin 1 should always have a chamfer on the corner to help identify it.                      |                                                               QRE1113 Pinout                                                               |

-### Multiplexing
+### Multiplexer

+Multiplexing is achieved using a `CD4051BE`, chosen for the configuratoin of:

 - 14 Boards
 - 7 sensors each
 - 7 analog channels
 - 8 channel multiplexer

-- BLE Nano
+### Microcontroller

-  - 8 ADC channels A0 - A7
+Microcontroller is the Arduino Nano 33 BLE which has 8 ADC channels A0 - A7.
-  - For 8 ADC channels an 8-channel multiplexer will allow for 8 boards to address 8 sensors.
+For 8 ADC channels an 8-channel multiplexer will allow for 8 boards to address 8 sensors, though only 7 channels are used.

-Solutions:
+Configuration:

 1. Use 2 micro controllers, one for front, one for back
   - each a separate MIDI device
 2. cascade front and back
-  1. two groups of transistors
+  1. two groups of optical sensors
-      - 16 transistors
+      - 16 optical sensors
         - 2 sets of 7 for signals
         - 2 extra for interfacing with the others
       - 2 extra digital pins used